lostRSEs/escape-room/docs/office.md

   <li>The novel is "The Left Hand of Darkness" by Ursula Le Guin. it's old and worn.
 It looks like a fun read, but you don't have time for this at the moment.</li>
   <li>"Design Patterns: Elements of Reusable Object Oriented Software". it looks like the cover was originally white, but as now turned gray.
 Most of the pages contain scribbled drawings.</li>
   <li>"Web APIs for the 20th century": This looks interesting...
 Maybe I should look at this in more detail.</li>
+  <li>"Python Crash Course": This books seems to have no mention of snakes, false advertising!</li>
 </ul>
 </details>